 This ancient letter takes it for granted that Nisan to the Jews on the Persian military base (the Nisan of the Babylonian calendar) was the same Nisan that was used in Jerusalem.

-- [13] The Solar Calendar of the Book of Jubilees and the Book of Enoch - (A) Introduction and Cohesive Groups of Jews after the Time of Ezra
+[12] The Solar Calendar of the Book of Jubilees and the Book of Enoch See the document DSS.pdf.